tcoopman/irmin-tutorial/src/Contents.md

 let () = Lwt.run main
 ```

-## Object
+## Association list

-In this example we will define an object type that maps string keys to string values.
-The type itself is not very complicated, but the merge function is.
+In this example we will define an association list that maps string keys to string values.
+The type itself is not very complicated, but the merge function is even more complex than the previous two examples.

+Like the two examples above, you need to define a `t` type and a `t` value of type `Irmin.Type.t` to begin:

 ```ocaml
 module Object = struct